AdobeDocs/federated-audience-composition.en/help/compositions/activities/about-activities.md

 ## Targeting activities

 * [Build audience activity](build-audience.md): Define your target population.
 You can either select an existing audience or use the query modeler to define your own query.
-* [Change dimension](change-dimension.md): Change the targeting dimension as you are building your composition.
+* [Change dimension](change-dimension.md): Change the schema, also known as targeting dimension, as you are building your composition.
 * [Combine](combine.md): Perform segmentation on your inbound population.
 You can use a union, an intersection or an exclusion.
 * [Deduplication](deduplication.md): Delete duplicates in the result(s) of the inbound activities.
 * [Enrichment](enrichment.md): Define additional data to process in your composition.
 With this activity, you can leverage the inbound transition and configure the activity to complete the output transition with additional data.